zuplo/docs/docs/articles/support.md

 :::

-### Emergency Phone Support
+## Phone Support

-Customers with emergency phone support can call +1 833-681-6018 to open an emergency support ticket.
+Customers with priority phone support can call +1 833-681-6018 to open an urgent support ticket.
 After dialing the number, you will need to enter your enterprise support code.
 This is a five digit number that has been provided to you.

 After entering your support code a ticket will be opened and our on call support team will reach out to you within a few minutes.
 We suggest you sign in to